 Ohio's Arts Education Data Project

-All Ohio students deserve high-quality arts education that will help develop important skills needed to succeed in today’s competitive workforce.
-Ohio’s laws pertaining to public education include the Fine Arts (defined as music, visual art, dance and drama/theatre) as part of the prescribed curriculum, with a one-credit graduation requirement.
+Ohio’s laws pertaining to public education include the Fine Arts (defined as dance, media arts, music, theatre, and visual arts) as part of the prescribed curriculum, with a one-credit graduation requirement.

 Explore the Ohio Dashboard

 The National Arts Education Data Project was originally a partnership between the State Education Agency Directors of Arts Education (SEADAE) and Quadrant Research.
 The nationwide project coordinates with participating state departments of education to collect and report arts education data from State Longitudinal Data Systems (SLDS) and other state department of education data sets on an annual basis.
-Original funding for the project was generously provided by The William and Flora Hewlett Foundation, NAMM Foundation, Ohio Arts Council, Educational Theatre Association, and National Association for Music Education.
-Growing from 5 states (California, North Carolina, New Jersey, Wisconsin and Ohio), the project now has 31 states with online arts education dashboards in place.
+Original funding for the project was generously provided by The William and Flora Hewlett Foundation, National Association for Music Merchants (NAMM) Foundation, the Ohio Arts Council, the New Jersey State Council on the Arts, Tennessee Arts Commission and Little Kids Rock.
+Growing from five states (California, North Carolina, New Jersey, Wisconsin and Ohio), the project now has 31 states with online arts education dashboards in place.

 Partners